-25.4 Credit Lines
+26.4 Credit Lines

-The Group has existing credit lines with local banks for a maximum amount of P2.9 billion as of December 31, 2014 and 2013.
-The Group has unused lines of credit amounting to P670.0 million as of December 31, 2014 and 2013.
+The Company has existing credit lines with local banks for a maximum amount of P4,670.0 million and P2,870.0 million as of December 31, 2015 and 2014, respectively.
+The Company has unused lines of credit amounting to P1,230.0 million and P670.0 million as of December 31, 2015 and 2014, respectively.

-25.5 Capital Commitments
+26.5 Capital Commitments

-As of December 31, 2014, the Group has fully utilized the balance of its stock rights offering, hence, no capital commitments pertaining to landbanking, project development and general corporate purposes were outstanding as of the end of the period.
+As of December 31, 2015, the Company has fully utilized the balance of its stock rights offering; hence, no capital commitments pertaining to landbanking, project development and general corporate purposes were outstanding as of the end of the period.

-25.6 Others
+26.6 Others

 There are other commitments and contingent liabilities that may arise in the normal course of operations of the Group which are not reflected in the consolidated financial statements.
-The management of the Group is of the opinion that losses, if any, from these items will not have any material effect on its consolidated financial statements.
+The management of the Group is of the opinion that losses, if any, from these items will not have any material effect on its consolidated financial statements, taken as a whole.

-26. RISK MANAGEMENT OBJECTIVES AND POLICIES
+27. RISK MANAGEMENT OBJECTIVES AND POLICIES

-The Group is exposed to a variety of financial risks which result from both its operating and investing activities.
+The Group is exposed to a variety of financial risks which result from both its operating, investing, and financing activities.
 Risk management is carried out by a central treasury department under policies approved by the BOD, and focuses on actively securing the Group's short to medium-term cash flows by minimizing the exposure to financial markets.
 Long-term financial investments are managed to generate lasting returns.